kibeert/SELF-CHECKOUT-SYSTEMvb/README.md

 2. View the running total and list of scanned items.
 3. Apply any relevant discounts or promotions.
 4. Proceed to payment by selecting the "Pay" button.
-5. Choose payment method (cash or card) and follow the prompts.
+5. Choose payment method (cash ) and follow the prompts.
 6. Upon successful payment, a receipt will be printed.

 ## Contributing